 Dr. Philip Baldwin

-Dr. Philip Baldwin will conduct our January 20 & 21 and our March 10 & 11, 2017 concerts.
+Dr. Philip Baldwin is our Assistant Conductor as well as our Concertmaster.
 Dr. Philip Baldwin is the Director of String Studies and Assistant Professor of violin at Whitworth University.
 His career has spanned the gamut of string teaching and conducting.
 He earned a DMA at Ohio State University where he received the distinguished Dissertation Award for his work on the violin sonatas of William Bolcom.
 His violin teachers include Rafael Druian, Raphael Hillyer, Yuri Mazurkevich, Andrew Jennings, Alan Bodman, and Michael Davis.
 Prior to his appointment at Whitworth College, Dr. Baldwin taught violin and viola at Eastern Washington University and the Peabody Preparatory Division of John’s Hopkins University, and was the Director of Orchestras at the University of Puget Sound, Southern Utah University.

 He is a member of the Spokane Symphony and the former Concertmaster of the Southwest Symphony, former Principal Viola of the LaCrosse Symphony, and a performer with the Tacoma, Akron, Canton, and Columbus Symphonies.
 He has appeared as recitalist, soloist, and has recorded a CD of trios by Khachaturian, Ives, and Bolcom with clarinetist Michael Dean and pianist Carol Stivers.